h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 Sketch the contour lines for the probability density function of a bivariate normal distribution with mean $\mu = (0,0)$ and covariance matrix $\Sigma = \begin{pmatrix} \sigma_1^2 & 0 \\ 0 & \sigma_2^2 \end{pmatrix}$, where $\sigma_1^2 = 2.0$ and $\sigma_2^2 = 0.5$.

-![Contour Lines for Bivariate Normal Distribution](../Images/Contour_Plots/ex9_contour_plot.png) *Figure 23: Contour lines of a bivariate normal distribution with diagonal covariance matrix.
+![Contour Lines for Bivariate Normal Distribution](../Images/Contour_Plots/ex9_contour_plot.png) *Contour lines of a bivariate normal distribution with diagonal covariance matrix.
 The black lines are probability density contours, while the red dashed ellipses represent the 1σ, 2σ, and 3σ contours.*

 #### Solution